 The successful candidate will be a key collaborator at teaching hospitals and clinical sites within the Northern Health Authority.
 The Division of Medical Sciences Librarian prepares and monitors the annual budget for library collections and services for the distributed programs.
 They will also provide input and direction to staff, where appropriate, who are performing functions related to the support of DMS faculty and students within the UNBC Library.
 Occasional weekend and evening work may be required.

-- Graduate degree from an accredited program of library, or information science, or equivalent internationally accredited program.
-Applicants who are scheduled to complete their programs by 01 July 2023 may apply;
+- Graduate degree from an accredited program of library, or information science, or equivalent internationally accredited program;

 - Demonstrated knowledge, competencies, and/or experience in reference and instruction methodologies in an academic, hospital, or research setting, with an emphasis on evidence based practice;